GonzagaEagles16/Boston/README.md

 * ISO enter key support
 * Optional 3mm through-hole LED backlight (dimmable as a single block only)
 * USB-C
-* STM32F072 controller on a daughterboard that nests under the F5-F8 keys.
+* STM32F072 controller running QMK.
 Circuitry is derived from the Austin.
-* The base keyboard without backlighting is all-throughole.
-Current-limiting resistors for the backlight LEDs are 0805 SMD though.
-All other SMD components are on the controller daughterboard.
-* Optional Alps EC11E rotary encoder above the Escape key

 ## Copyright Notice